Begin with what’s Important

 The ability to envision in your mind what you cannot at present see with your eyes.
 It is based on the principle that all things are created twice.
 There is a mental (first) creation and a physical (second) creation.
 The physical creation follows the mental, just as a building follows a blueprint.

-The financial industry often gets it wrong, they talk about solutions first – this financial plan, this mutual fund, this company… Those things are necessary, but not near as important.
+The financial industry often gets it wrong, they talk about solutions first – this financial plan, this mutual fund, this company… Those things are necessary, but not nearly as important.

 Two of the Bertrams, Becky, and Kim took a trip around the world!
 They spent 3 months and went to 15 countries.
 It was incredible.
 They saw a lot of their dreams become a reality.